openjfx/javafx-maven-plugin/README.md

 </plugin>
 ```

+**Note**

+It is possible to use a local SDK instead of Maven Central.
-A local SDK can be used, for instance, in case of a local build of OpenJFX,
+This is helpful for developers trying to test a local build of OpenJFX.
+Since transitive dependencies are not resolved,
-by adding all the required local jars (as there are no transitive dependencies),
+all the required jars needs to be added as a separate dependency, like:
-instead of those from Maven Central, like:

 ```
 <properties>